Journal | Menopause

 When you do decide to see a healthcare provider, it helps to be prepared.
 Research potential healthcare providers like GPs, gynaecologists, or endocrinologists.
 Reflect on your symptoms, their severity, frequency, and impact on your life.
 Consider your family medical history and preferred treatment options, such as lifestyle changes or hormone therapy.

-To help you prepare, Biolae’s Chief Medical Officer, Dr. Charlotte Middleton shares five proactive steps you can take to make the most of your appointment and increase your chances of leaving with a treatment plan that works for you.
+To help you prepare, Biolae’s Chief Medical Officer, Dr. Charlotte Middleton shares five proactive steps to make the most of your appointment and increase your chances of leaving with a treatment plan that works for you.

 Keep and open mind and consider all solutions